Daniel J. Frey

 The public couldn't understand the motivations of the wealthy because we were poor.

-Not just poor in the pocketbook, but also poorly educated, poorly understood politics, poorly endowed with brains that were equal to the rich.
+Not just poor in the pocketbook, but also poorly educated, poorly understood politics, poorly endowed with brains that were equal to those of the rich.

-Moveable type allowed for the almost live rendition of fact to the general public.
+Moveable type enabled the almost instantaneous dissemination of facts to the general public.

-It took many social and political revolutions, the American revolution being one of them before the Aristocracy got control of the narrative again.
+It took many social and political revolutions, including the American Revolution, before the Aristocracy regained control of the narrative.

 The First World War was a war between the Aristocracy of Europe.

-Each and every war since then has been about control of corporate power over resources and who ultimately sat on industry boards in control of the planets natural wealth.
+Every war since then has been about control of corporate power over resources and who ultimately sits on industry boards, controlling the planet's natural wealth.

-The Man in control of the "Business" gave money to politicians who wrote the laws, who then made the world favorable once again to the Aristocrat.
+The Man in control of the "Business" gave money to politicians who wrote the laws, who then made the world favorable once again to the aristocrats.

-Dissent was easily destroyed through media, narratives casting doubt upon public institutions were firmly once again ingrained in the public perception.
+Dissent was easily suppressed through the media, and narratives casting doubt upon public institutions were firmly ingrained in the public perception once again.

 Can't trust the government…